qutip/qutip/doc/guide/guide-qip.rst

 * The noise of the pulse intensity can be simulated by modifying the coefficients of the Hamiltonian operators or even adding new Hamiltonians.

-To add noise to a processor, one needs to first define a noise object :class:`qutip.qip.device.Noise`.
+To add noise to a processor, one needs to first define a noise object :class:`qutip.qip.noise.Noise`.
 The simplest relaxation noise can be defined directly in the processor with relaxation time.
-Other pre-defined noise can be found as subclasses of  :class:`qutip.qip.device.Noise`.
+Other pre-defined noise can be found as subclasses of  :class:`qutip.qip.noise.Noise`.
 We add noise to the simulator with the method :meth:`qutip.qip.device.Processor.add_noise`.

 Workflow of the Processor
 ================================